Skip to main content

 Credit

-The unit you spend on a generation.
-One action costs a fixed number of credits, charged when the build starts and refunded in full if it fails.
-A new project costs 3 credits, an edit 2, a template remix 5.
+The unit you spend on an AI action.
+An accepted Plan AI turn costs 1 credit, a new project 3, an edit 2, and a template remix 5.
+A Plan turn keeps its reservation only after a durable response is saved; a failed Plan turn or Build is refunded.
 New accounts start with 5 free credits.
 Credits are bought in packs and never expire.
 See Credits & pricing.

 Build

-Creating a new project from a prompt — Mythos scaffolds a full React (Vite) or Next.js project, writes the components, and commits it to a private repository it manages for you.
+Creating a new project from a prompt — Mythos scaffolds a full React 19 + Vite project, writes the components, and commits it to a private repository it manages for you.
 Costs 3 credits.
 Also the verb for what the agent does each time it generates code.
-(Connect a GitHub account to export the code to a repo of your own.)
+(Connect your GitHub account and Mythos creates a new private repository you own with two-way sync on one selected active branch.)

 Edit